2008 Michigan Wolverines football team: vs Michigan State

-at Purdue
+At Purdue

-Recap: Week 10

 In week 10, the Wolverines traveled to West Lafayette, Indiana to take on the Purdue Boilermakers.
 The Wolverines gained an early lead in the first quarter.
 First Brandon Minor ran in a TD from 45 yards out.
 A few minutes later Martavius Odoms got a huge score when he ran a punt back 73 yards for another TD, putting the Wolverines up 14-0.
 The Boilermakers quickly tied it up though with 2 TD's of their own later in the first quarter.
 First Kory Sheets ran in TD from 2 yards out.
 Then Justin Siller ran in a TD from 10 yards out.
 The Wolverines went up by 14 again in the second quarter though.
 First Laterryl Savoy scored on an 11-yard TD pass.
 Then the Wolverines got another big TD run, this time on a 51-yard rush by Darryl Stonum.
 The Boilermakers struck back with less than a minute to go in the half when Kory Sheets scored another TD, this time on a 3-yard run.
 At halftime the Wolverines were up 28–21.

 In the 3rd quarter, the Wolverines were shut out, but the Boilermakers scored 2 more TD's, both by Kory Sheets, making his day's total 4.
 His 3rd of the game came on a 7-yard pass, tying the game.
 His final TD of the game was on a 5-yard run which put the Boilermakers ahead.

 The scoring continued to see-saw in the fourth quarter.
 The Wolverines tied it back up when Brandon Minor ran in a TD from 12 yards out.
 Then Greg Orton put the Boilermakers back up by catching a 4-yard TD pass.
 The Wolverines re-tied the game when Brandon Minor got his 3rd TD of the game, this time on a 1-yard run.
 The Boilermakers put the game in the win column with less than 30 seconds left when Desmond Tardy caught a 28-yard TD pass.
 With the loss, Michigan was disqualified from all bowl games this season, the first time since 1967.
 Brandon Minor's 154 yards and 3 touchdowns set a school record.
 Purdue's 48 points was the most the school had ever scored against Michigan, and their first win against Michigan since 2000.